 “What a sweet place, it was nearly full when we stayed, but still felt as though we were in the woods camping.
 Spaces spaced apart, quiet, beautiful lake, many fishermen, my daughter swam in the Lake, and we took a short hike for a beautiful view.
 Also a short day trip from the Painted Hills in John Day (45 min) which is well worth the drive!” – The Dyrt camper Lauren B.

 This is a great Mount Hood alternative to the larger and busier campgrounds along the Mount Hood Scenic Byway.
-If you’d like to escape the crowds at Trillium Lake or Lost Lake, camping at Clear Lake is a great place to get away.
+If you’d like an escape from the more crowded lakes in Oregon like Trillium Lake or Lost Lake, camping at Clear Lake is one of our favorite lakes in Oregon to get away at.

 “We absolutely love this place.
 Big, clean, camping sites.
 Cabins are nice as well.
 The lake of course is the best part.
 Crystal-clear but COLD.
 Great fishing.
 They have a little restaurant where you can rent boats.
 Bathrooms are nice as well.”—The Dyrt camper Shelby W.